-- all of our child safety policies and procedures will be available for students and parents at www.altonacollege.vic.gov.au or on the school management portal (School Resources) - Newsletters and electronic communications will inform families and the school community about any significant updates to our child safety policies or processes, and strategies or initiatives that we are taking to ensure student safety.
+- Our school will seek input from families and the community, through the Compass parent portal, school website, newsletters, school council, subcommittees of school council, student, staff, and parent meetings. - all of our child safety policies and procedures will be available for students and parents on the web and on request at reception. - Newsletters and communication through the Compass parent portal, will inform families and the school community about any significant updates to our child safety policies or processes, and strategies or initiatives that we are taking to ensure student safety. - PROTECT Child Safety posters will be displayed across the school.